haiyan-e-liu/Project_3_Recommendations_starbucks/README.md

 `starbucks_promotions.ipynb` is a notebook of the analysis performed following the CRISP-DM process.

-The datasets used for this project can be found [here](https://drive.google.com/drive/folders/11I4soh4EZWUnL4DMnm8dKSF-fU9h-J2e?usp=sharing).
+Datasets used for this project can be found [here](https://drive.google.com/drive/folders/11I4soh4EZWUnL4DMnm8dKSF-fU9h-J2e?usp=sharing).

 * portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
 * profile.json - demographic data for each customer